khamidieh/predict_tc/README.md

 # Predict the Critical Temperature of a Superconductor

 For detailed information about this project please see my paper post here: predict_tc_kh_2.pdf.
+You can also see the slides presented at the March 2018 American Physical Society: KamH_APS_March_2018.pdf.

 This readme file shows you how to set up and make predictions.
 Step (6) shows you how to download the data.
 If you just want to  download the data, just run steps (1), (4), and (6).